Safety

 • Patient completed the previous treatment cycle

-• Patient could benefit from retreatment, according to investigator's judgment
+• Patient could have benefited from retreatment, according to the

-• Patients are not required to have worsening of MG-ADL to be eligible for subsequent cycles
+• Patients were not required to have a worsening MG-ADL total score to be eligible for subsequent cycles

-Study Limitations: ADAPT-SC+ is a single-arm, open-label extension trial, not randomized or placebo-controlled and used descriptive statistics only.
-The study was designed to measure long-term safety, not efficacy, and the exploratory data should not directly be compared to pivotal trials ADAPT-SC or ADAPT.
+Study limitations: ADAPT-SC+ was a single-arm, open-label extension trial, not randomized or placebo-controlled and used descriptive statistics only.
+The study was designed to measure long-term safety, not efficacy, and the exploratory data should not be directly compared with pivotal trials ADAPT-SC or ADAPT.
 This information should be considered when evaluating the clinical importance of this analysis.

-The majority of patients (n=141) are positive for AChR antibodies.4*
+*The majority of patients (n=142) were positive for anti-AChR antibodies.5

 AChR=acetylcholine receptor; gMG=generalized myasthenia gravis; MG-ADL=Myasthenia Gravis Activities of Daily Living.